cms-analysis/HiggsAnalysis-CombinedLimit/docs/index.md

 docker run --name combine -it gitlab-registry.cern.ch/cms-cloud/combine-standalone:latest
 ```

-You will now have the compiled `combine` binary available as well as the complete package of tool.
+You will now have the compiled <span style="font-variant:small-caps;">Combine</span> binary available as well as the complete package of tool.
 The container can be re-started using `docker start -i combine`.

 ## Standalone compilation